3 of Our Favorite Trees For Climbing

 Growing up, one of my favorite activities as a child was climbing trees.
 My friends and I

 would spend hours hanging from branches, talking, playing make-believe, and enjoying life from a different point of view.
 We climbed any tree we could reach our hands up to.
 We built forts out of evergreens.
-We sung from branches like monkeys, and rested in the shade of a tree’s canopy.
+We swung from branches like monkeys and rested in the shade of a tree’s canopy.

 Playing in trees was exhilarating and refreshing.
 I loved the way the bark felt on my hands, the smell of the flowers, and the pure joy I had as I rose from branch to branch.
 I felt so alive, strong, and connected to the beautiful Earth.
 I am sure I am not alone in my nostalgia with climbing trees.
 It seems like a core part of childhood.

 As an adult with children, I desire to offer my own kids the same opportunity to experience trees in the magical way that I did as a child.
 As a family, we want to create a natural playset for them to explore, where they use branches as their monkey-bars, and the bark of a tree is their rock climbing wall.
 In that goal, we began to research the best trees to plant for climbing.

 When you take time out of your day to climb trees – whether you are a child or an adult, you are giving yourself many gifts.
 It’s hard to completely measure the full benefits of what it can do for a soul and the true joy and happiness that it can bring, but physically it can create many benefits.

 Climbing trees can help increase self-control, build gross motor skills, and create critical thinking skills, to name a few.
 It can give a person a sense of accomplishment, a new perspective change, solitude, exhilaration, and quality time with nature.
 All of these are benefits I want my kids to experience, and ones I hope to share with them.